laminlabs/lamin-docs/docs/access.md

 LaminHub's permission system makes it easy to minimize attack surfaces by implementing the principle of least privilege.

+## Low-level access management

+While not necessary, you can still manage access on the AWS, GCP, or database level yourself, provided you have sufficient permissions for the corresponding systems in your cloud infrastructure.

-## How to configure an S3 bucket for public reads?
+### How to configure an AWS S3 bucket for public read access?

 For a public read-only instance the bucket should have certain policies configured.
 You can read about s3 bucket policies [here](https://docs.aws.amazon.com/AmazonS3/latest/userguide/bucket-policies.html).
 For a public read-only instance the bucket should have `s3:GetObject` and `s3:ListBucket` permissions.
 The example policy is given below: